-“SECOM Group Code of Employee Conduct”
+SECOM Group Code of Employee Conduct

-The appropriate attitude and behavioral criteria as a SECOM employee summarized in the employee handbook were formulated in accordance with the basic philosophy defined at the time of SECOM’s founding.
-Together with “The SECOM’s (Ten) Principles” and “The Constitutions of SECOM's Business and Operation,” the content of the handbook is universal and appropriate for any era from the perspective of compliance.
-However, with the expansion of our business and the need of clear understanding among all positions and all employees within the Group, on December 1, 2006, we added specific supplementary information including response to new laws and changed the name of the employee handbook to establish the “SECOM Group Code of Employee Conduct.”
+The appropriate attitude and behavioral criteria as a SECOM employee summarized in the employee pocketbook were formulated in accordance with the basic philosophy defined at the time of SECOM’s founding.
+Together with “SECOM’s Principles” and “The Constitutions of SECOM Group in Business and Management,” the content of the pocketbook is universal and appropriate for any era from the perspective of compliance.
+However, with the expansion of our business areas and the need of clear understanding among all positions and all employees within the Group, on December 1, 2006, we added specific supplementary content including responses to new laws and changed the title of the employee pocketbook to establish the SECOM Group Code of Employee Conduct.

-While the original employee handbook served as a moral support for all SECOM employees, the attitude as SECOM Group employees and ways of thinking with regards to compliance, as the base of our business, are thoroughly promoted with the “SECOM Group Code of Employee Conduct”.
+While the original employee pocketbook served as a moral support for all SECOM employees, the attitude as SECOM Group employees and ways of thinking with regards to compliance, as the base of our business, are thoroughly promoted with the SECOM Group Code of Employee Conduct.

-In addition, the “SECOM Group Code of Employee Conduct” clearly defines specific behavioral criteria and corporate ethics which must be followed by executives and employees during relationships with stakeholders such as the community, customers, or suppliers.
+In addition, the SECOM Group Code of Employee Conduct clearly defines specific behavioral criteria and corporate ethics which must be followed by executives and employees during relationships with stakeholders such as the community, customers, or suppliers.
 To support these criteria and ethics, we have also defined a code of conduct related to cutting off relationships with anti-social forces, prohibiting corruption and bribery, and complying with related laws.

-For example, our code of conduct includes: “employees must not engage in personal transactions or money lending with customers or business partners,” “employees must not accept personal gifts from customers or business partners,” “employees must constantly maintain healthy and transparent relationships with government agencies or political organizations, and must never engage in any behavior which may generates misunderstanding in regards to bribery,” and “employees must maintain moderation and dignity when providing gifts to customers, and must keep gifts within the appropriate scope to prevent any unnecessary understandings.”
+For example, our code of conduct includes: “employees must not engage in personal transactions or money lending with customers or business partners,” “employees must not accept personal gifts from customers or business partners,” “employees must constantly maintain healthy and transparent relationships with government agencies or political organizations, and must never engage in any behavior which may generate misunderstanding in regards to bribery,” and “employees must maintain moderation and dignity when providing gifts to customers, and must keep gifts within the appropriate scope to prevent any unnecessary understandings.”

 Role of internal audit departments

-Following the orders from the President and Representative Director, duties of the internal audit departments (Audit & Compliance Department and Group Governance Department) include inspecting each organization and division of SECOM CO., LTD. and its subsidiaries, recommending compliance with the “SECOM Group Code of Employee Conduct” (including compliance) to improve morale, and providing guidance for items requiring correction.
+On orders from the President and Representative Director, duties of the internal audit departments (the Internal Audit and Compliance Department and the Group Governance Department) include inspecting each organization and department of SECOM CO., LTD. and its subsidiaries, encouraging compliance with the laws and the SECOM Group Code of Employee Conduct to improve morale, and providing guidance for items requiring correction.
 The results of inspection are reported to the President and Representative Director and other relevant Executive Officers.

 Furthermore, when reports and consultations are received from SECOM Group employees through the whistle-blowing system that is explained below, the internal audit departments make reports immediately to the relevant Executive Officers.
 While giving top priority to preventing any disadvantage to the whistle-blower, the necessary investigations are conducted in accordance with methods decided upon by the Executive Officers.

-The “SECOM Group Code of Employee Conduct” requires SECOM Group employees to report to the appropriate supervisor upon discovering that an employee, an executive, or an official at a subcontractor is attempting to engage or has engaged in an action that will cause the company to lose the trust of society, including violation of the code.
-For cases in which it is difficult to make a report to the supervisor for some reason, we have established the whistle-blowing systems for the SECOM Group employees; the Hot Helpline, to report to the Audit & Compliance Department, and the Group Head Office Helpline, to report to the Group Governance Department.
+The SECOM Group Code of Employee Conduct requires the SECOM Group employees to report to the appropriate supervisor upon discovering that an employee, an executive, or an official at a subcontractor is attempting to engage or has engaged in an action that will cause the Company to lose the society’s trust, including violation of the code.
+For cases in which it is difficult to make a report to the supervisor for some reason, we have established the whistle-blowing system for the SECOM Group employees; the Hot Helpline, to report to the Internal Audit and Compliance Department, and the Group Head Office Helpline, to report to the Group Governance Department.

 According on the results of investigations, the relevant Executive Officers are obligated to immediately take corrective measures and find a solution.
-In accordance with instructions from the Executive Officer, the staff in charge of the investigations notify the whistle-blower of the contents and results of the investigation confidentially.
+In accordance with instructions from the Executive Officer, the staff in charge of the investigations notifies the whistle-blower of the contents and results of the investigation confidentially.

 Organizational Culture Committee